apache/cordova-docs/docs/en/edge/guide/getting-started/windows-8/index.md

 5. Test the Project
 -------------------------------

 - Run the project from Visual Studio.
-You'll see the message box appear.
+You'll see the message box appear:

 	![](img/guide/getting-started/windows-8/wsalert.PNG)